rstudio/education.rstudio.com/content/blog/2020-07-13-teaching-the-tidyverse-in-2020-part-1-getting-started/index.markdown

 - **purrr**: functional programming

 This is the order I recommend and the order that follows the curriculum outlined in [Data Science in a Box](https://datasciencebox.org/).
-For audiences that are new to data science, R, and programming, I strongly recommend starting with visualisation (ggplot2) and delaying introducing functional programming (purrr) till later.^[More on why and how to delay introducing purrr in the last post in the series!]
+Start with visualisation (ggplot2) and delay introducing functional programming (purrr) till later.^[More on why and how to delay introducing purrr in the last post in the series!]

-I like doing this introduction with a visual showcasing the pretty hex package logos.
+I like introducing the tidyverse with a visual showcasing the pretty hex package logos.
 I couldn't say for sure that this adds to learning, but it sure draws students in!

 <div class="figure" style="text-align: center">